aliakh/demo-java-reflection/article1.md

 ##### Public vs. declared members

-A class inherits _public_, _protected_, _package access_ (both _static_ and non-_static_) but not _private_ member classes and member interfaces from its superclass and superinterfaces.
+A class inherits _public_, _protected_, _package access_ (both static and non-static) but not _private_ member classes and member interfaces from its superclass and superinterfaces.

-The second subgroup of these methods is for determining member classes and member interfaces:
+The second subgroup of these methods is for determining _member classes and member interfaces_: